20n/act/wikiServices/README.md

 ### Enrich the Reachables with Patents ###

-To find recent patents for reachable molecules, use the `PatentFinder`
+To find recent patents for reachable molecules, use the `PatentFinder` (The `-c` flag indicates which Reachables Collection should be used):
 ```
 $ sbt "runMain act.installer.reachablesexplorer.PatentFinder -c reachables_${today}"
 ```